Alabama ILB Rodney Groce Jr. picks Huskers after official visit

-The remainder of Nebraska’s 2020 recruiting class is likely going to have a distinctly defensive flavor, and the Cornhuskers added to it on Friday afternoon.
+The remainder of Nebraska’s 2020 recruiting class is likely going to have a distinctly defensive flavor, and the Huskers added to it Friday afternoon.

 COMMITTED 🌽 100% pic.twitter.com/heZJUgrVMy— RODNEYGROCE • 5️⃣ (@rodneygroce_) October 4, 2019